chris-short/devopsish.com/content/post/129/index.md

 [A Practical kubernetes Operator using Ansible — an example](https://itnext.io/a-practical-kubernetes-operator-using-ansible-an-example-d3a9d3674d5b) — My friend and fellow Red Hatter, Jamie Duncan walks us through a variety of scenarios for using Ansible with Kubernetes Operators.
 Pretty awesome article.

 [Providing chaos hooks to applications through Litmus Operator](https://medium.com/mayadata/litmus-chaos-operator-the-whys-hows-10a4519ad864) — "Litmus operator allows developers and DevOps architects introduce chaos into the applications and Kubernetes infrastructure in a declarative intent format, in other words — the Kubernetes way."
 Litmus is really cool, y'all.
-I also owe the folks at MayaData some hands on time with it (and a blog post).
+I also owe the folks at MayaData some hands-on time with it (and a blog post).
 The donkey should come hold me hostage here in my office one day.
 It can help me too but, it has to stay in character.

 [Hardening Prometheus and OpenEBS using Litmus](https://medium.com/mayadata/hardening-prometheus-and-openebs-using-litmus-143db2af59fb) — Yea, Litmus, y'all.

 [Humio Unveils Scalability Benchmark Running 100 Terabytes A Day In Real-Time](https://finance.yahoo.com/news/humio-unveils-scalability-benchmark-running-070000942.html) — Humio's [Scalability Benchmark](https://info.humio.com/scalability-benchmark) boasts 100TB/Day of observability.
 Whatever that means. ¯\\\_(ツ)\_/¯

-[What sucks about GitLab?](https://www.reddit.com/r/devops/comments/br4vui/what_sucks_about_gitlab/) — I'm sure there's something to learned here.
+[What sucks about GitLab?](https://www.reddit.com/r/devops/comments/br4vui/what_sucks_about_gitlab/) — I'm sure there's something to learn here.
 Maybe we should stop assuming positive questions get the answers we want? 🤔🤔🤔

 [The need for a standard, service mesh API](https://medium.com/solo-io/the-need-for-a-standard-service-mesh-api-d89be65f8fb3) — Ushering in the answer to, "Okay, I need a service mesh.
 Now which one?"
 It's great that this need was addressed so quickly.